-Research indicates that entrepreneurs have a propensity to take on more challenges, be more persistent, and engage in a higher level of risk taking than managers.
+Research indicates that entrepreneurs have the propensity to take on more challenges, be more persistent, and engage in a higher level of risk-taking than managers.
 The purpose of this article is for the leaders of tomorrow to think about being more entrepreneurial.
 Here are the five defining characteristics of an entrepreneurial leader.

 First, an entrepreneurial leader is an innovator.
 They have a keen sense of envisioning, discovering, and creating solutions to unmet needs that others have perhaps not thought of or considered.

 An entrepreneurial leader’s passion is to see possibilities, create new solutions, and pursue a dream that drives them to the next discovery.
 This defining characteristic of entrepreneurial leadership provides organizations a competitive advantage to pursue business initiatives that others have yet to foresee, encourage, or practice.

 An entrepreneurial leader is driven by a compelling purpose to make the new discovery a reality.
 Activities such as brainstorming, mind mapping, and possibility thinking are examples of idea generation that entrepreneurs formulate to generate possible avenues to an envisioned solution.

 The intensity and the optimistic manner in which this leader proceeds to theorize and devise potential products or services ignite a collection of options that may or may not be feasible, factual, or data-driven.

 This entrepreneurial approach to “strategy formulation” produces possibilities and levels of thinking that may baffle the conventional thinker.